Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 7000 Tesla Rd, Livermore, CA 94550 (7-10 minutes via e-bike from Pedego)

 Few wineries can rival the flavor and style of Darcie Kent Vineyards.
-It’s so unexpected outside of quintessential Napa Valley but were blown away by this small and locally owned winery.
+It’s so unexpected outside of quintessential Napa Valley, but we were blown away by this small and locally owned winery.
 You’ll know when you’ve arrived at Darcie Kent Vineyards when you see their iconic purple barn.
 Interestingly enough, the winery used to be the home of Bing Crosby!
 Enjoy a tasting and familiarize yourself with the beautiful property before setting off to your next destination.
+This stop is also close to some of the best restaurants in Livermore, making it easy to pair fine dining with fine wine.

 11. Second winery stop: Charcuterie Lunch at Murrieta’s Well